stargate/stargate/grpc/README.md

 ```
 This query will return immediately because it is non-blocking.
 If your program (or test) is progressing to the end, you may not be able to see the results.
-Your program may exist before the will arrives.
+Your program may exit before the data arrives.
 After some time, when the data arrives, the `streamObserver` will be called.

 The output of our program will look like this: